Despite Hosting mRNA Hub, South Africa Buys Vaccines From India – Highlighting Tension Between Price Pressures and Local Production

 “But South Africa is in the process of reviewing its procurement policy to support local production,” Phaahla told the meeting.

-Tensions between price constraints and support for local production
+Tensions between price and local production

 While Biovac has expressed dismay at the decision, it is precisely this tension between price constraints and the drive to support more local production that countries, global vaccine procurement agencies and donors need to resolve if local vaccine and medicine manufacturing are to become a reality in regions like sub Saharan Africa, which are so lacking in this capacity today.